gregrgay/LLamaLD/README.md

 - A Linux (preferred), or Mac, or Windows OS with Python 3.8+ available
 - A C compiler
 - [Anaconda python development environment](https://www.anaconda.com/download)  or use [miniconda for Mac](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html)
-- A functioning LLmama server.
+- A functioning LLama server.
 Installed as a Python package, or from a Github repository.
 See [llama.cpp on Github](https://github.com/ggerganov/llama.cpp)
 - Large Language Models (LLMs) downloaded from Hugging Face

 ## LLama Documentation